What is a mammogram?

 How is a mammogram performed?

-What is digital mammography and why is it better?
+What is 3D mammography and how is artificial intelligence (AI) involved?

 Parkridge Health is committed to providing easily accessible mammography services in a safe, comfortable environment.